chottosid/sticky_studio/README.md

 # Sticky Studio - Opportunity Management

-A Next.js application for managing opportunities (scholarships, PhD positions, competitions) with PostgreSQL database integration.
+An application for managing scholarships, PhD positions, competitions.
+Its a single user app.

-## Features

-- PostgreSQL database for data persistence
-- Simple authentication using environment variables
-- Opportunity management (create, view, edit)
-- Document support (images, PDFs, text)
-- Modern UI with Tailwind CSS

 ## Setup